 Meet Our Winners

-The following interviews were conducted by Michael Dylan Welch in the fall of 2022 with the winners in each of the six categories in VCBF’s 2022 Haiku Invitational contest presented by Leith Wheeler Investment Counsel: Vancouver, British Columbia, Canada, United States, International, and Youth.
+The following interviews were conducted by Michael Dylan Welch in the fall of 2023 with the winners in each of the six categories in Vancouver Cherry Blossom Festival’s Haiku Invitational contest: Vancouver, British Columbia, Canada, United States, International, and Youth.
 We invite you to get to know each winner a little better through his or her responses and to learn their influences and recommendations regarding haiku poetry.

 To read the poet’s interview, click on their name or picture:

 Vancouver, British Columbia